E4S-Project/e4s-alc/docs/basics/getting_started.rst

           --image ubuntu:22.04 \
           --spack-package zlib

-Following the completion the above command, a Dockerfile appears in the current directory.
+Following the completion of the command above, a Dockerfile appears in the current working directory.

 .. code-block:: console

    $ ls
    Dockerfile

-Using ``podman``, I build and run the image with:
+Using ``podman`` (for example), I build and run the image with:

 .. code-block:: console

    $ podman build . -t example-image && podman run -it example-image

 Now I'm in the image.
-Now let's check our spack packages with ``spack find``:
+Now let's check our spack packages with ``spack find``.
+Notice how an environment has already been created for our specs.

 .. code-block:: console